 Casio AS-L Keyboard Layout

 The [CLEAR] key is used to clear erroneous keyboard entries only, functioning more like a clear entry key.
-In order to clear the whole machine (including the memory register), or to reset the machine in the event of an overflow or error condition, both the [TOTAL] and [CLEAR] keys must be pressed simultaneously.
+In order to clear the whole machine (including the memory register), or to reset the machine in the event of an overflow or error condition, both the [TOTAL] and [CLEAR] keys are pressed simultaneously.
 This is a bit awkward, and takes some practice to get both keys pressed at exactly the same time.
-One negative of this method is that if there is a valid number in the memory register, and an operation occurs which overflows the calculator, the only way to unlock the machine from the overflow condition is the do a "ALL CLEAR" (pressing both [CLEAR] and [TOTAL] at the same time), which, as a by-product, clears the memory register.
-The AS-L, in contrast to the 121-A, does a good job of detecting overflow and invalid operations, though it doesn't have any direct indication of such events occurring.
-When the machine overflows or an invalid operation (such as division by zero) is performed, the display is cleared to all zeroes, and the keyboard entry is ignored, requiring a "ALL CLEAR" operation to restore the machine to normal.
+One down-side of this method to reset the calculators is that if there is a valid number in the memory register, and an operation occurs which overflows the calculator, the only way to unlock the machine from the overflow condition is the do a "ALL CLEAR" (pressing both [CLEAR] and [TOTAL] at the same time), which, as a by-product, clears the memory register.
+The AS-L, in contrast to the earlier calculators, does a good job of detecting overflow and invalid operations, though it doesn't have any direct indication of such events occurring.
+When the machine overflows or an invalid operation (such as division by zero) is performed, the display is cleared to all zeroes, and keyboard entry is ignored, requiring a "ALL CLEAR" operation to restore the machine to normal.
 While the AS-L does not have nearly as many quirks as the 121-A, I did notice a few oddities.
-One quirk with the AS-L is that when the machine is in floating point mode, operations that result in answers that have more than 11 digits behind the decimal point will cause the machine to overflow rather than just truncating the extra digits. (e.g., constant multiplication of 1.001 will overflow on the third cycle).
+One quirk is that when the machine is in floating point mode, operations that result in answers that have more than 11 digits behind the decimal point will cause the machine to overflow rather than just truncating the extra digits.
+(E.g., constant multiplication of 1.001 will overflow on the third cycle).
 Performing the same calculation with the machine in fixed point mode works properly.

 The AS-L, like the 121-A/AS-A, uses a high-quality keyboard made of magnetic reed switches.
 In addition to the main keyboard, three switches share the keyboard panel.
 These switches include the main power switch, a slide switch for selecting floating decimal or fixed decimal mode with round-off or truncation [labeled "F" (for floating decimal mode), "5/4" (for fixed decimal mode with round-off, and "CUT" (for fixed decimal mode with truncation], and another slide switch for setting the decimal point location when in fixed decimal mode.
 Fixed decimal point location can be set to 0, 1, 2, 3, 4, or 5 digits behind the decimal point.
 The keyboard connects to the main board via hand-wired connections from the switches to an edge-card connection that plugs into the left end of the main board.